Formerly at Lancaster University

 Clemens joined the Law School as an Academic Fellow in 2012.
 He worked as Teaching Fellow and a Graduate Teaching Assistant while writing his PhD at Reading Law School under the supervision of Prof Chris Hilson and Prof Chris Newdick and examined by Prof Kenneth Armstrong (University of Cambridge) and Prof Gareth Davies (VU University Amsterdam).

-Before coming to the UK he worked for a county administration in the Department of Environmental Law in Austria and before that he clerked for a Court of First Instance and a Court of Appeal also in Austria in the division of civil, criminal and labour law.
+Before coming to the UK he worked for a county administration in the Department of Environmental Law in Austria (Bezirkshauptmannschaft Kufstein, Tirol) and before that he clerked for a Court of First Instance and a Court of Appeal also in Austria in the divisions of civil, criminal and labour law.

 He also was an Intern to the European Parliament in Brussels.